 765 Montreal Road Residence (coming 2020)

-Our supportive housing residence at 765 Montreal Road will be a 42-unit apartment-style facility with occupancy planned for the beginning of 2020.
+Our supportive housing residence at 765 Montreal Road will be a 42-unit apartment-style residence with occupancy planned for the beginning of 2020.

 Frequently Asked Questions